wald-tq/docs.influxdata.com/content/kapacitor/v1.3/nodes/alert_node.md

 #### Pushover URLTitle

-A title for your supplementary URL, otherwise just URL is shown
+A title for the supplementary URL, otherwise just URL is shown.

 ```javascript